ntop/ntopng/doc/src/advanced_features/ids_acceleration.rst

 of the tools as described in the `PF_RING FT acceleration <https://www.ntop.org/guides/pf_ring/thirdparty/suricata.html#pf-ring-ft-acceleration>`_ section.

-ntopng provides an additional tecnique for accelerating IDS/IPS systems, whose idea is similar to the `Smart Recording acceleration <https://www.ntop.org/guides/ntopng/using_with_other_tools/n2disk.html#smart-recording>`_ used by n2disk.
+ntopng provides an additional technique for accelerating IDS/IPS systems, whose idea is similar to the `Smart Recording acceleration <https://www.ntop.org/guides/ntopng/using_with_other_tools/n2disk.html#smart-recording>`_ used by n2disk.
 In fact ntopng implements Behavioural Checks to detect when a host is misbehaving